 MARERIAL AND METHODS

-Field surveys were conducted during the kharif season of 2025 in cowpea (Vigna unguiculata L.) fields located at the Genetic and Plant Breeding Research Farm, College of Hill Agriculture, Ranichauri, Uttrakhand and in different cowpea-cultivated plots in nearby localities of the Garhwal region, Uttarakhand, India.
+Field surveys were conducted during the kharif season of 2025 in cowpea (Vigna unguiculata L.) fields located at the Genetic and Plant Breeding Research Farm, College of Hill Agriculture, Ranichauri, Uttarakhand and in different cowpea-cultivated plots in nearby localities of the Garhwal region, Uttarakhand, India.
 The crop was grown under natural field conditions without the application of insecticides.
 Adult beetles were observed feeding on cowpea foliage and flowers during the early morning and late evening hours.
 The affected plants exhibited characteristic symptoms of leaf skeletonization, wherein only the network of veins remained intact while the lamina was completely removed.
 In addition, feeding damage on flower petals and tender buds was also recorded, indicating that the beetles prefer both vegetative and reproductive parts of the plant.

 Specimens of the suspected insect were carefully collected using an insect sweep net and preserved in 70% ethanol for laboratory examination.
 Morphological identification was carried out based on external characters, including body color, elytral pattern, and antennal club structure, following standard taxonomic keys for Scarabaeidae.
 For confirmation, the collected specimens were submitted to the Zoological Survey of India (ZSI), Kolkata, where the insect was identified and authenticated as Popillia cyanea Hope, 1831 (Coleoptera: Scarabaeidae).